-Enforce Device Trust and SSO with Okta + VMware Workspace ONE
+Enforce Device Trust and SSO for mobile devices with Okta + VMware Workspace ONE

 This use case also establishes Okta as a trusted identity provider to Workspace ONE, allowing end users to log in to the Workspace ONE appAn abbreviation of application.
 Essentially, it is a web-based site used to perform any number of specific tasks, and requires authentication from end users by signing in., Workspace ONE Intelligent Hub app, and web portal using Okta authentication policies.

 A device trust flow for iOS and Android devices using the Salesforce application would follow this sequence:

 - End user attempts to access the Salesforce tenant.

 - Salesforce redirects to Okta as the configured identity provider.